AppinediSony/Library/README.md

-# Library Management System – Internship Task
+# Library Management System – Internship Task-1

 ## Overview
 This repository contains the **Database Schema** and **ER Diagram** for a Library Management System developed as part of my internship task.
 The focus is on creating a structured database with proper relationships between entities.